nkapliev/after-dark/index.md

 Provide a richer experience when sharing code snippets on your site.
 After Dark provides opt-in support for code highlighting using the lovely [One Dark](https://github.com/atom/one-dark-syntaxc) and [One Light](https://github.com/atom/one-light-syntax) syntax themes for Pygments.

 ![Syntax Highlighting screenshot](https://raw.githubusercontent.com/comfusion/after-dark/d98d68e/images/docs/feat-syntax-highlighting.png "Syntax Highlighting using Atom One Pygments")

-**Why not use Highlight.js?** Given After Dark's _Inclusive Design_ goal, use of a JS-based solution would degrade support for <kbd>terminal</kbd> browsers.
-As an opt-in feature however, your approach to Syntax Highlighting is at your discretion.
-Go nuts!

 To set-up syntax highlighting for your After Dark site: